Endava/cats/docs/getting-started/interpreting-results.md

 This format is similar with `HTML_JS`, but you cannot do any filtering or sorting.
 This is more suitable when embedding the CATS report into a CI pipeline.

 ## JUNIT
 CATS also supports [JUNIT](https://llg.cubic.org/docs/junit/) output.
-The output will be a single `testsuite` that will incorporate all tests grouped by Fuzzer name.
+The output will contain one `testsuite` per fuzzer.
+Each test run by that fuzzer will be recorded as a `testcase`.
 As the JUNIT format does not have the concept of `warning` the following mapping is used:

-- CATS `error` is reported as JUNIT `error`
+- CATS `error` with valid HTTP codes are mapped as JUNIT `failure`
-- JUNIT `failure` is not used at all
-- CATS `warn` is reported as JUNIT `skipped`
+- CATS `error` with code 9XX are mapped as JUNIT `error`
-- CATS `skipped` is reported as JUNIT `disabled`
+- CATS `warn` is reported as JUNIT `skipped` and message starting with `WARN - `

 The JUNIT report is written as `junit.xml` in the `cats-report` folder.
 Individual tests, both as `.html` and `.json` will also be created.